Home > Mac Data Recovery Tips

 Use Time Machine to restore replaced files

-3. Click the up arrow to return to the time before the file was replaced and select it.
+3. Click the up arrow to return to the time when the previous file still exists and select it.

 What are replaced files